Apologia: The Fullness of Christian Truth

 He acquired two disciples, the first among these being a town magnate, Bernard of Quintavalle, and the second being the canon of the cathedral, Peter of Cattaneo.
 They repaired the church of San Niccolo where Francis tried to determine God's will for them by three times randomly opening the Gospel that sat on the altar.
 Each time he did so, the passages he found recounted Christ's telling His disciples to leave all and follow Him.
 Taking this to be their rule of life, Bernard, and Peter began to wear habits like that of Francis, and built huts near his by the chapel of Santa Maria degli Angeli.

 They were soon joined by a third man, Giles, and so were able to go two by two into the world and spread the message of Christ.
 The group grew from four to eleven, and it was at this point that Francis made his first written Rule and went to Rome for Pope Innocent III's approval of it so they could form an official religious order.
 Innocent is said to have rejected Francis at first, but then changed his mind after he had a dream in which he saw Francis holding up the St. John Lateran Basilica.
 In any case, Francis and his men returned to Assisi with the tonsure (Francis was ordained a deacon) and known as the "Friars Minor," the official name for the Franciscan Order.
+Their motto: "Pax et Bonum" (Peace and All Good).

-In 1211, the Benedictines gave them the tiny chapel at Santa Maria degli Angeli which Francis had repaired earlier, along with the small tract of land (a "porziuncola") that surrounded it.
+In 1211, the Benedictines gave them the tiny chapel at Santa Maria degli Angeli which Francis had repaired earlier, along with the small tract of land (a "portiuncola") that surrounded it.
 This became the center of the Franciscan Order, and the small chapel came to be known as "the Porziuncola" 1 since then.
 There near the Porziuncola they built a few huts of wattle, straw, and mud which they surrounded by a hedge.
 From there, they would go out two by two, finding work where they could, and begging when there was no work to be found.
 More men joined up, including Brother Juniper -- the exasperating "renowned jester of the Lord" whose story is recounted in "The Little Flowers of St. Francis" -- and "the Three Companions" who later wrote about Francis's life: Angelus, Leo, and Rufinus, a cousin of St. Clare who was to meet up with St. Francis during Lent of 1212.

 The eighteen-year old Clare, after hearing Francis preaching, was moved to beg to be allowed to follow his way of life.
 On Palm Sunday she secretly left her father's house and, with two friends, went to join up with the friars who met them bearing torches in a procession at the Porziuncola.
 Francis cut her hair, gave her a habit, and sent her to live with Benedictine nuns until the friars could build a convent for her.
 The Benedictines were kind enough to give him the Chapel of San Damiano, the first chapel Francis had repaired with his own hands, and the friars built a convent there to adjoin it.
 Clare and her Sisters -- who were then known as the "Order of Poor Ladies" but are now known as the "Poor Clares" -- made this their home.